Noise sensitivity of random walks on groups: Introduction

 \begin{conjecture} A random walk $(G,\mu)$ is entropy noise sensitive if and only if it is Liouville. \end{conjecture} In particular, we believe that $\ell^1$-noise sensitivity implies entropy noise sensitivity -- see Section~\ref{sec:relationship}.

 Physically, an $\ell^1$-noise sensitive process can somewhat not be observed, since the observation $Y_n^\r$ does not provide any significant information on the actual output $X_n$.
-Speculatively, this could account for the rarity of Liouville groups in natural science.
-Indeed besides virtually nilpotent ones, all known Liouville groups are genuinely mathematical objects \cite{Aleshin1972,KV, Grigorchuk85,Grigorchuk1986,AAV,Brieussel2013,MB,Nekrashevych}.
+Speculatively, this could account for the rarity of Liouville (probability) groups in natural science.
+Indeed besides virtually nilpotent ones, all known Liouville groups are genuinely mathematical objects, introduced by mathematicians to solve their problems, without reference to physical sciences \cite{Aleshin1972,KV, Grigorchuk85,Grigorchuk1986,AAV,Brieussel2013,MB,Nekrashevych}.

 {\bf Organization of the paper.} Precise definitions of noise sensitivity are given in Section \ref{sec:def} and some of their relationships are studied in Section \ref{sec:relationship}.
 The effects of Liouville property on noise sensitivity are discussed in Section \ref{sec:Liouville}.
 Section \ref{sec:fab} is devoted to finite and abelian groups, Section \ref{sec:dih} to the infinite dihedral group.
 Wreath products are studied in Section \ref{sec:wr}.
 Some perspectives and open questions are presented in the final Section \ref{sec:qu}.